ddev/ddev/docs/users/topics/phpstorm.md

 Notes:

 - This was developed with input from many others in [https://github.com/drud/ddev/issues/3130](https://github.com/drud/ddev/issues/3130)
-- Joe Shindelar ([@eojthebrave](https://www.drupal.org/u/eojthebrave)) has a great explanation of the whole thing, including Chromedriver and focused on Drupal in the excellent [Drupalize.me](http://drupalize.me) article [Debug any of Drupal's PHPUnit tests in PhpStorm with a DDEV-Local Environment](https://drupalize.me/blog/debug-any-drupals-phpunit-tests-phpstorm-ddev-local-environment)
+- ([`@eojthebrave`](https://www.drupal.org/u/eojthebrave)) has a great explanation of the whole thing, including Chromedriver and focused on Drupal in the excellent [Drupalize.me](http://drupalize.me) article [Debug any of Drupal's PHPUnit tests in PhpStorm with a DDEV-Local Environment](https://drupalize.me/blog/debug-any-drupals-phpunit-tests-phpstorm-ddev-local-environment)

 ### PhpStorm Basic Setup on Windows WSL2